This is the eighth article in a series on the basics of VMware View.

 Redirect the Start Menu

 Once you have redirected the desktop – redirecting the start menu is very much the same.
 Many people prefer to enforce the "classic" start menu of Windows 9x/NT days – rather than the Window XP start menu.
-A word of warning – if you do this after redirecting the desktop, it will add new icons to the desktop regardless of the settings we have previous outlined, namely My Computer and My Network Places.
+A word of warning – if you do this after redirecting the desktop, it will add icons to the desktop regardless of the settings we have previous outlined, namely My Computer and My Network Places.
 You might ask how these icons get created if we have made the "desktop" share read-only.
-These new icons exist in the user profile which is also loaded along with our redirected desktop.
+These icons exist in the user profile which is also loaded along with our redirected desktop.

 If you want to completely supplant the Windows Start Menu then you will have to engage a significant number of policy settings held in User Configuration Administrative Templates Start Menu and Task Bar, shown in Figure 10.